-The cultural, shopping, and recreational amenities associated with the Proposed Action would result in a livelier streetscape on and adjacent to the Project Site and would serve as a key component of the broader initiative to make Lower Manhattan a more attractive place to live, work, and visit.
+The cultural, shopping, and recreational amenities associated with the Proposed Action would make the area a more lively environment all day, every day, and would serve as a key component of the broader initiative to make Lower Manhattan a more attractive place to live, work, and visit.
 The proposed development would be compatible with the surrounding study areas, and would reflect, rather than initiate, the growing residential presence and the demands for neighborhood amenities generated by existing residents.
 As a result, neighborhood character throughout the study area would be both enhanced and improved by the Proposed Action, and no significant adverse impacts would occur.